 GP negligence can have serious consequences for patients including a condition becoming worse, unnecessary pain, emotional distress, financial loss and potentially even death.
 If you have experienced any signs of GP negligence, you are able to report this and make a complaint in order to protect yourself and also ensure that this type of GP negligence will not occur again.

-A question that is often asked is ‘how do I complain about my GP surgery?’ and it can be a daunting process but you have the right to complain about your GP practice if you do not think that you received the care that you needed.
+A question that is often asked is ‘how do I complain about my GP surgery?’.
+While the process may seem daunting, it’s important to know that you have the right to complain about your GP practice if you believe the care that you received was inadequate.

-In order to make a complaint to your GP the NHS has the following procedure:
+In order to make a complaint about your GP the NHS has the following procedure in place:

-In the first instance, the NHS says that giving feedback helps to improve the quality of care.
+In the first instance, the NHS recommends giving feedback to help improve the quality of care.
 By giving feedback directly to your GP, you may be able to resolve the issue quickly without having to make a formal complaint.

 If you have given feedback and you do not feel as though your issue has been resolved, you are able to make a formal complaint about your GP.

-When making a complaint, you have two options, you can either complain to your healthcare provider (GP surgery) or you can complain to the commissioner, this is the organisation that paid for the service or care that you received.
-So when making a complaint, you should contact NHS England.
+When making a GP complaint, you have two options, you can either complain to your healthcare provider (GP surgery) or you can complain to the commissioner, this is the organisation that paid for the service or care that you received – NHS England.
 Making a complaint to the commissioner may be the right option for you if you do not feel comfortable submitting a complaint directly to your GP.

-If you decide to make a complaint about your GP, you should do this as soon as possible but you do have 12 months from when the incident happened.
-This could potentially be extended if there is a reason as to why you could not make your complaint within the 12 months as long as it is still possible for the NHS to investigate your complaint.
+You have 12 months from when the incident happened to make a complaint about your GP but, you should make the complaint as soon as possible.
+This 12 month deadline could potentially be extended if there is a reason as to why you could not make your complaint within the year, as long as it is still possible for the NHS to investigate your complaint.

-• What do you want to achieve from the complaint?
+- What you hope to achieve from the complaint

-If you need any further help when making a complaint regarding your GP, you can speak to the Patient Advice and Liaison Service (PALS).
+If you need any further help when making a complaint about a GP, you can speak to the Patient Advice and Liaison Service (PALS).
 This is a free service that can help you through the complaint process.

 Once you have submitted a formal complaint, you should get a response promptly and then an internal investigation into the complaint should occur shortly after.